Prasad20/Desktop-Clean-Up-And-Storage-Management/README.md

-Enter number of Directories you want to search into:2 Enter the Directory: C:\Users\PRASAD PARSHALLU\Desktop Enter the Directory: C:\Users\PRASAD PARSHALLU\Download
+Enter number of Directories you want to search into:2 Enter the Directory: C:\Users\PRASAD PARSHALLU\Desktop Enter the Directory: C:\Users\PRASAD PARSHALLU\Downloads

 All the 10 largest files or if your directory have less than 10 files then all files will be shown with their size in MB and there path.